-Significant issues considered by the Committee in relation to the financial statements and how these issues were addressed, having regard to matters communicated to it by the auditors application of the Company's policy for accounting for such assets and how the Company dealt with these.
+Significant issues considered by the Committee in relation to the financial statements and how these issues were addressed, having regard to matters communicated to it by the auditors:

+- On page 129, the critical accounting policy for long lived assets is disclosed.
+There is a detailed description of the matters of estimate and the judgmental issues arising from the application of the Company's policy for accounting for such assets and how the Company dealt with these.
 The Audit Committee had detailed discussions with management around its conclusions in relation to the expected useful lives of the assets, the expected residual value of the assets, the estimated cost of major airframe and engine overhaul, and whether there are impairment indicators in respect of the assets.
 In particular, the Audit Committee considered manufacturers' recommendations, expert valuation analysis and other available marketplace information in respect of the expected useful and residual lives of the assets, and whether there were any impairment indicators associated with Ryanair's aircraft fleet.
-The Committee agreed with management's approach and conclusions in relation to the accounting for long lived assets.

-• On page 122, the critical accounting policy referred to is that for long lived assets.
-There is a detailed description of the matters of estimate and the judgemental issues arising from the

-On page 123, the critical accounting policy for the hedging of derivative financial instruments is disclosed, which provides a detailed description of the significant judgements involved in the determination of the effectiveness of the Company's jet fuel and aircraft purchase hedge arrangements
+The Committee agreed with management's approach and conclusions in relation to the accounting for long lived assets. - Also on page 130, the critical accounting policy for the hedging of derivative financial instruments is disclosed, which provides a detailed description of the significant judgements involved in the determination of the effectiveness of the Company's jet fuel and aircraft purchase hedge arrangements.